 About Your Host:

 Alan Seltzer has been a part of WCWP for more years than he’d like to recall.
 He was the station’s Community Service Director and one of the hosts of Midnite Progressive in the late 1970s, and returned to host “Seltzer With a Twist” in 2005.
 He’s also coordinated the annual “Homecoming Weekend” on-air reunion of station alumni for 13 years before retiring from that role in 2013.
-While on WCWP, Alan has interviewed everyone from performers Gary U.S. Bonds, Darlene Love, Ronnie Spector, Gene Chandler and Tom Chapin to radio personalities Pat St. John, Pete Fornatale and Dennis Elsas to comedian Chris Monty, Playboy models and Miss America contestants and the curator of an art exhibit on graffiti by soldiers heading to Vietnam.
+While on WCWP, Alan has interviewed everyone from performers Gary U.S. Bonds, Darlene Love, Ronnie Spector, Gene Chandler and Tom Chapin to radio personalities Pat St. John, Pete Fornatale and Dennis Elsas to comedian Chris Monty, Playboy models, Miss America contestants and the curator of an art exhibit on graffiti by soldiers heading to Vietnam.
 Alan has been producer and host of “The Grooveyard” since May 2012.
 After a two-year delay as a result of the Covid pandemic, Alan was formally inducted into the WCWP Hall of Fame (as a member of the Class of 2020) on June 11, 2022.

 We welcome your comments, suggestions and requests, both about the show and the website.